Z4rkos/centipyde/README.md

 ## TODO:
 * Add more modes:
-    Would be nice with some that did alot of predifined things, like a 'quick_fuzz' mode that went through cookies, headers, and URL and fuzzed them with bad chars or something.
+    * Would be nice with some that did alot of predifined things, like a 'quick_fuzz' mode that went through cookies, headers, and URL and fuzzed them with bad chars or something.
-    Should write more simple functionality first so modes that use several methods can use them (composition).
+    * Should write more simple functionality first so modes that use several methods can use them (composition).
+    * A recursive mode or setting.

 * Make things prettier:
     Add some color to the output and a banner of some kind.
 Should also include